Throughout cinema history, we have witnessed some truly terrible attempts by actors at various accents.

 10: Anne Hathaway – One Day (2011)

-Despite working from critically acclaimed source material, One Day was a commercial and critical flop.
+Despite working from the critically acclaimed source material, One Day was a commercial and critical flop.
 But if the film being a dud wasn’t bad enough, it is Anne Hathaway’s odd attempt at a Yorkshire accent.

 Hathaway had a previous attempt at an English accent in Becoming Jane, but that now seems flawless in comparison to her attempt in One Day.
 The accent slips constantly throughout the film, switching from thick to non-existent.